egnyte/egnyte-js-sdk/README.md

 [File picker](src/docs/filepicker.md)
 [Installation and tests](src/docs/installation.md)

-If you support IE8 or 9 see [Legacy browsers support](src/docs/ie8or9.md) to understand the cross-origin magic
+If you support IE8 or 9 see [Legacy browsers support](src/docs/ie8or9.md) to enable the cross-origin forwarder.

 The `examples/` folder could also be helpful.